defektive/defektive.github.io/content/docs/Phishing Credential Harvesting and Beyond/110-better-payload.md

 ### Testing...
 Again

 Now we need to test again to make sure everything is working as designed.
-Copy the `AuthHelper.iso` to the windows machine.
+Copy the `AuthHelper.iso` to the Windows machine.
 We'd hate for users to receive this message instead of us getting a new session:

 ![Error](/static/how-to-phishing/iso-mount-error.png)